signalogic/SigSRF_SDK/mediaTest_readme.md

 > <br/>
 > enter ./prog -h or ./prog -? to see a list of command line options (where prog = mediaMin or mediaTest).
 Mandatory command line options are shown with !<br/>
 > <br/>
-> <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a> uses 'm" and 'mm' to indicate which -dN options and flags (below) apply to both mediaMin and mediaTest and which apply only to mediaMin<br/>
+> Comments in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a> start with 'm" or 'mm' to indicate which -dN options and flags (below) apply to both mediaMin and mediaTest and which apply only to mediaMin<br/>

 ### Platform and Operating Mode

 -cXXX specifies a base platform.
 Currently for the Github .rar packages and Docker containers this option should always be given as -cx86.

--MN specifies an optional operating mode N. Currently for the Github .rar packages and Docker containers no mode option should be given.
+-MN specifies an optional operating mode N. Currently for the Github .rar packages and Docker containers no operating mode should be given.

 ### Event Log

-mediaMin and mediaTest always generate [event logs](#user-content-eventlog), with a default log filename of name_event_log.txt, where name is the filename (without extension) of the first command line input.
+mediaMin and mediaTest always generate an [event log](#user-content-eventlog), with a default log filename of name_event_log.txt, where "name" is the filename (without extension) of the first command line input.
 Event log filenames can be changed programmatically (look for LOG_EVENT_SETUP in mediaMin.cpp)

 ### Repeat